LISPBUILDER-SDL - Use SDL from Common Lisp

 *opengl-context*

 The symbol *OPENGL-CONTEXT* is T when an OpenGL display context is created, and NIL otherwise.
-UPDATE-SURFACE will call SDL-GL-SWAP-BUFFERS when *OPENGL-CONTEXT* is T, and SDL-FLIP otherwise.
+UPDATE-SURFACE will swap the OPENGL buffers when *OPENGL-CONTEXT* is T, and swap the SDL video buffers otherwise.

 [Special variable]